jnalepka/grenton-to-homeassistant/README.md

 GATE_HTTP->HA_Listener_Integration->SendResponse()
 ```

 > NOTE!
-Pay attention to the name of the GATE and the Object.
+Pay attention to the name of the GATE and the virtual object.

+3. Attach `HA_Integration_Script` script to the `OnRequest` event of the `HA_Listener_Integration` virtual object.

 ![image](https://github.com/jnalepka/GrentonHomeAssistantIntegration/assets/70645322/25a94dee-a43a-4b32-a3f2-83c455652688)